ry05/ry05.github.io/work_to_be_added.md

 # Prospective Sections to be Added
 - 5 Days of Skill Building
+- Articles on Medium (Also, maybe a link to your Medium Profile)

 ### Get those posts up and running
 - _posts folder needs to be made